A Message from Bishop Malloy:

 ROCKFORD DIOCESAN PRIESTS’ PENSION

 After devoting their lives to bringing people closer to Christ, in retirement our priests continue to serve as spiritual leaders, counselors, ministers to the sick and much more.
-With gratitude for their years of faithful ministry, the Diocese has a Priests’ Pension Plan to support our 39 current retired priests and those that will retire in the future.
-Father Timothy Piasecki was ordained 49 years ago and retired in June.
-He says, “God has never failed to grace me wherever I have been sent, from DeKalb to Aurora, from Rockford and Belvidere to Montero, Peru.
-At all times and in all places, God has provided ‘marvelous comrades,’ coworkers in service of the Gospel.
-As I begin retirement I glance back and see quite clearly God’s ‘fingerprints’ everywhere.”
-We thank you, Father Piasecki, and all our priests for your continued faithful service in retirement.
-Last year, the faithful of our Diocese contributed $149,408.
+With gratitude for their years of faithful ministry, the diocese has a Priests’ Pension Plan to support our 38 current retired priests and those that will retire in the future.

 rockforddiocese.org/donate